 Lines and circles tend to avoid each other, because they kind of freak each other out.
-Lines don't care for the weird curviness a circle has, while circles are mystified by the fact that a line goes on forever and forever and forever...
+Lines don't care for the weird curviness a circle has, while circles are mystified by the fact that a line goes on forever and ever and ever...

-Anyway, circles and lines don't get along too well, but since they are at the mercy of whoever draws them (to some extent), they do have to interact sometimes.
+Anyway, circles and lines don't get along too well, but since they're at the mercy of whoever draws them (to some extent), they do have to interact sometimes.

 Throw a line down onto a plane with a circle in it and one of three things will happen.
-If they are lucky, the line and the circle won't intersect at all.
-They'll each go about their business, perhaps warily eying each other, but not sharing any points.
+If they're lucky, the line and the circle won't intersect at all.
+They'll each go about their business, perhaps warily eyeing each other, but not sharing any points.

 You might end up with the line intersecting the circle at two points.